modularizer/weargaroo/README.md

 ### Screen
 * the silkscreen on the PCB says SCL and SDA implying the screen uses I2C, but these pins actually get connected to SCK and MOSI and the screen uses SPI
 * screen SPI needs `polarity=1`, `phase=1`.
 In Arduino, this is `SPI_MODE3`
+* To display images, use GIMP to convert the image to an indexed bitmap, the fewer the colors used the better (recommended <10 colors) (see https://learn.adafruit.com/creating-your-first-tilemap-game-with-circuitpython/indexed-bmp-graphics)

 ### IMU
  * The internal IMU works using I2C.
 Before reading data, power the IMU and allow time to sleep before initializing (see `accel.py`)